HemantBatra873/HemantBatra873/README.md

 # 👋 Hi there, I'm Hemant!

-I'm a passionate MERN stack and NextJS developer with strong skills in HTML, CSS, and JavaScript and Python.
-I also enjoy solving data structures and algorithms challenges in Java.
+I'm a passionate software developer with strong skills in Frontend and backend development.
+I enjoy tackling DSA challenges.
 I believe in the transformative potential of technology and enjoy exploring new frontiers

 ## 🚀 Quick Facts